init0info/homework/README.md

 # To Do:

 1. use chef to
+   * fully configure the jenkins server from xml
    * set hostnames
    * update or upgrade (yum update && yum upgrade)
    * add net-tools to both boxes